 Mr. Teerapol Juthapornpong, The Corporate Secretary, acts as Secretary of the Board of Directors and Secretary of the Audit Committee.

 Authorized Directors

-The authorized directors of the Company are Mr. Vichien Phongsathorn, Mrs. Duangthip Eamrungroj, Mr. Suradej Boonyawatana, Mr. Vorathep Rangchaikul, Miss Wanna Kolsrichai and Mr. Harin Upra with the power to sign as follows.
+The authorized directors of the Company are Mr. Vichien Phongsathorn, Mr. Suradej Boonyawatana, Mrs. Duangthip Eamrungroj, Mr. Harin Upra and Mrs. Walairat Pongjitt, two of these five jointly sign with the Company's seal affixed.